“ A Man’s wisdom gives him patience; it his glory to overlook an offense” (Prov 19:11).

 Do you see a man skilled in his work?
 He will serve before kings; he will not serve before obscure men” (Proverbs 22:29).

 My personal favorite, however, is Ike.
 Ike was born in Texas but grew up in Kansas.
-He embodied those virtues we connect with small town mid-America.
-He was hard working, straight-forward (unless he was bluffing in poker, politics, or war), and one of the greatest managers who ever lived.
+He embodied those virtues we connect with small-town America.
+He was hard-working, straightforward (unless he was bluffing in poker, politics, or war), and one of the greatest managers who ever lived.
 Military historians and theorists argue about his generalship.
 I only note that he was the leader of the greatest successful amphibious invasion in history.
 He led the greatest army of our history in the successful defeat of one of the most evil regimes in human history—Nazi Germany.
-The decision to launch D-Day was one of the most difficult decisions of the World War II.
+The decision to launch D-Day was one of the most difficult decisions of World War II or any war before or since.
 Whatever his critics say, Ike’s deeds speak for themselves.

 Third, he worked hard.
 His capacity for work was legendary before and after World War II.
-As President, he often hid behind an image of an almost out of touch grandfather.
-Those who served under him knew different.
+As President, he often hid behind an image of an almost out-of-touch grandfather.
+Those who served under him knew differently.
 He was a master at hiding his true influence.
 (A habit some contemporary politicians might emulate.)
 He was a wonderful manager of people, situations, armies, and institutions.

 Fourth, he was a shrewd judge of people and situations.
-He was a great poker player, so good that he gave it up at times where it would have hurt his career.
-Many of the people he worked with were difficult and some more powerful than he was.
-Nevertheless, he prevailed because of his ability read people and situations.
+He was a great poker player, so good that he gave it up at times when it would have hurt his career.
+Many of the people he worked with were difficult, and some were more powerful than he was.
+Nevertheless, he prevailed because of his ability to read people and situations.

 Ike was not perfect.
 His temper was legendary.
 As a soldier, he sometimes sought solutions to international problems that today we would regard as flawed.
 None of that matters as far as his character is concerned.
 He was a great human being and a great American—a hero worth emulating.

 Some years ago, I ran across two magazine covers.
 On the cover of one was Ike in his military uniform at the end of the war.
 On the other cover was the picture of one of the then most powerful people in America.
 Ike’s face was that of a man who worked hard, dared the odds, faced adversity, and succeeded after a life of preparation, work and adversity.
 His was the face of a man.
 The other was the face of a common politician whose fundamental character was even then suspect.
-Both men served as President of the United States.
-Only one was the face of a person of character.
+Both men served as Presidents of the United States.
+Only one was the face of a person of deep and abiding character.
+Not a perfect man, but one to be trusted and emulated.
+That is why I like Ike.